 Just like medical journals, it seems like every new day brings some new report or another on the “state” of technology.
 Some reports are “nothing is secure, and you can never be secure“, while others take a more alarmist “secure everything” approach.
-I’m always sceptical when I hear of these things.
+I’m always skeptical when I hear of these things.
 They’re flashy, push people’s buttons, and generally feel like squeeze pages for a larger sales tactic.
 In fact, the first thing they should disclose is what they sell.
-At CWL we provide technology support services, so this topic is one that I’m acutely interested in.
+At CWL we provide technical support services, so this topic is one that I’m acutely interested in.
 That said, there are often good things to glean from even the worst.

 The full report and risk-mitigation list are behind a registration-wall.
-Somehow, this is such a common practice that we seem ok with offering personal details to get a report that tells how we’re potentially unsecure.
+Somehow, this is such a common practice that we seem ok with offering personal details to get a report that tells how we’re potentially insecure.
 That seems rather ironic.
 Maybe that’s just what you pay to see something that tells you that you need a single sign-on utility.

 The report looks like a saved Powerpoint presentation.
 It describes how Millennial IT workers are just about as evil as it gets.
-They reuse passwords often, are cool with “Shadow IT”, steal your data when they leave, and are apparently bad for dropping hard drives off desks.
+They reuse passwords often, are cool with “Shadow IT”, steal your data when they leave and are apparently bad for dropping hard drives off desks.
 To add to the fear of the Millennial scourge, there are quotes from old people saying things like “Their first experience is that ‘tech = fun’“.
 How can anyone take stuff like this seriously?

 Yes, it seems in the process of trying to be entertaining and edgy, they may have inadvertently insulted an entire generation of IT workers.
 Ah, but it’s funny, right?
 The very short run to viral gold is paved with drivel like this.

 So let’s be clear: All this report does is describe the very challenging “chicken-and-egg” scenario every small to medium business encounters.
 Most users and supporters are still trying to find their way in this world of technology options.
 This should not be a revelation, and, in fact, should signal that things are improving.
-Overcoming these challenges are difficult and sometimes impossible for smaller businesses.
+Overcoming these challenges is difficult and sometimes impossible for smaller businesses.
 If you are part of a small business, you need a technology provider that eschews the kind of trust you can’t buy.

 What does Intermedia suggest companies do to mitigate these risks?
 You know, beyond buying their products.